 One of the coolest techniques you can pull off with an Insta360 camera is also one of the simplest: You can make your selfie stick instantly disappear.

-How about getting drone footage in places where it’s inconvenient or illegal to fly — or just because you want to go easy on your wallet while still getting some sweet aerials?
+So what can you do with it?
+Well do you want to shoot drone footage in places where it’s inconvenient or illegal to fly?
+Or do you want to go easy on your wallet while still getting some sweet aerials?
+Well, we say #NoDroneNoProblem – but there’s a whole other article about that!

 And of course, if you’re looking to capture an unobstructed aerial perspective that gives viewers the full context of a scene, the Invisible Selfie Stick does it like no other tool.